Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 You may recall that Job lost wealth, family and suffered personal afflictions.
 His friends told Job that the Lord was punishing him for some sin or transgression committed either by Job or a member of his family.
 Even Job’s wife told her husband that she suffered almost as much as Job.
 Except for her health, she too lost everything: home, family, and possessions.
 Her attitude and response exactly matched the one Satan had set out to evoke from Job – that of cursing God.
 How ironic that Satan seemed to have achieved his goal with Job’s companion, though not with Job.

 Did Job’s wife realize that she had surrendered to Satan’s manipulative scheme?
-Did she feel her loss so greatly that she didn’t care that she was wrong?
+Did she feel her loss so great that she didn’t care that she was wrong?
 Or did she respond to her calamity merely in a fit of emotion, which later passed, taking her bitterness with it?
 We don’t know the answer to any of those questions.
 All we know is that she responded just as most people would likely have under similar circumstances: she got angry at God and insisted that Job do the same.

-We know that Job’s story ended in Job being restored to health, wealth and in family.
-But the question arises: “for what reason did God have to allow Satan test his obedient and faithful servant?”
+We know that Job’s story ended in Job being restored to health, wealth, and family.
+But the question arises: “for what reason did God have to allow Satan to test his obedient and faithful servant?”
 Were the Lord and Satan involved in some idle chess game, with Job as a pawn?
 I believe that the Lord had several reasons for allowing Job to be tested by Satan.

 Satan challenged God, indicating that Job’s faith was the result of the hedge the lord has built around Job.
-The Lord allowed Satan to take away Job’s wealth and family, in short to remove the so called hedge that Satan had claimed were the reason for Job’s faith.
+The Lord allowed Satan to take away Job’s wealth and family, in short, to remove the so-called hedge that Satan had claimed were the reason for Job’s faith.
 The toughest part for Job was the fact that Job had sensed to some degree that the Lord had distanced himself from a person who had demonstrated steadfast trust and faith in God, (Job 23:3):

 Oh, that I knew where I might find him, that I might come even to his seat!